-One technique that has proven to be very effective involves strapping boats down to eyes imbedded in concrete (see cover photo).
+One technique that has proven to be very effective involves strapping boats down to eves imbedded in concrete (see cover photo).
 At least two marinas in Florida and one in Puerto Rico have used straps with excellent results.
 One of the Florida marinas strapped the boats to eyes imbedded in its concrete storage lot.
-The other Florida marina and the one in Puerto Rico built heavy concrete runners (similar to long, narrow concrete deadweight moorings) beneath the boats to anchor the straps.
+The other Florida marina and the one in Puerto Rico built heavy concrete runners (similar to long, narrow concrete deadweight moorings) beneath the boats to anchor the straps (because it has less stretch, straps made with polyester work better than nylon).
 Even when the wind has been on the beam and water has come into the storage area, the straps held and boats have stayed upright.
-An alternative tried at other marinas has been to use earth augers screwed into the ground to secure the straps.
-Results with the latter technique have been mixed; some have held while others have been pulled out.
-All things considered, any attempt to anchor a boat on shore is worth the effort.
+An alternative tried at other marinas has been to use earth augers screwed into the